jonbcooper/remarkable_tweaks/README.md

 The two files can be downloaded from the Remarkable github site [here](https://github.com/jamiemcg/Remarkable/tree/master/data/media).

-To solve this problem, we need to find which folder Remarkable is expecting these files to be in.
+We need to find which folder Remarkable is expecting these files to be in.
 A look inside one of the html files it produces will tell you.
 You then need to move the above two files to that folder, again with root or admin privilege.

+***

+However, that still did not solve the problem when I started Remarkable from the command line like this:

+`remarkable my_file.md`

+***

+The problem is that you need to tell it the full path of the markdown file like this:

+***

+`remarkable /home/jon/my_file.md`

+***

+Then it will render the styled pdf files correctly with the images included.

+***

 That is it!
 Remarkable will go back to being Remarkable again!